jimthompson5802/gh_copilot/codex/generate_documentation/documentation_dir/large_module_visualize.md

 Finally, it calls the `confidence_thresholding_data_vs_acc_subset_per_class` function with the extracted probabilities, ground truth, metadata, output feature name, output directory, and any additional keyword arguments.

 ## Function **`confidence_thresholding_2thresholds_2d_cli`** Overview
-The function `confidence_thresholding_2thresholds_2d_cli` is a command-line interface (CLI) function that loads model data from files and calls the `confidence_thresholding_2thresholds_2d` function to perform a 2D confidence thresholding visualization.
+The function `confidence_thresholding_2thresholds_2d_cli` is a command-line interface function that loads model data from files and performs a visualization using the `confidence_thresholding_2thresholds_2d` function.

 The function takes the following inputs:
 - `probabilities`: A list of prediction results file names or a single file name as a string.